-To be a prodigal means that one is recklessly spending, not counting the cost, being wasteful, perhaps with another’s possessions or with trust capital or with his own life.
-Tim Keller, in his book The Prodigal God, rightfully suggests that God is a prodigal, extravagant with his grace.
+To be a prodigal means one is recklessly spending, not counting the cost, being wasteful, perhaps with another’s possessions or with trust capital or with her or his own life.
+Tim Keller, in his book The Prodigal God, rightfully suggests God is a prodigal, extravagant with his grace.

 But his is not the extravagance of which we speak here.

 Some of you reading this are a prodigal.
-You have moved away from what you know is your best scenario for real life.
-Deep down you know it, which is why within yourself you remain so conflicted.
-Relationships and responsibilities are now geared to cater to your drive to be supposedly free from whatever it was that you thought you should abandon.
-But are you really free?
+You have moved away from what are the better scenarios for your life.
+Deep down you likely know it, which is why you remain so conflicted.
+Relationships and responsibilities are now geared to cater to your drive to be free from whatever it was you thought you should abandon.

 “Well,” you say, “I’m finding myself.”
 Really?
 At what cost?

 “Well, who are you to judge me?”
 Honestly, there is no judgment here.
-Your own conscience is the judge, which is why your soul remains in such turmoil, and you are determined to, well, hide.
+It is that quiet voice within you that is your judge, which is why your soul remains in such turmoil, and you are determined to hide.

 “I’ll make things right later.
 Right now I just want to have fun.”
-But how “fun” is it really, especially when those who love you best and most are devastated because they see you run away from what is best in your life?
+But how “fun” is it really, especially when those who love you best and most are devastated because they see you run away?
 How much fun are you making things for them?

 Some of you have prodigals, and your love for them causes you to hurt in ways you never knew possible.
 You spend your time asking yourself what you did wrong, what you should have done differently, and what might it take to repair the matter.
 As one friend of mine winsomely says, “Stop shoulding all over yourself!”
 It will not solve a thing.

 Besides, there is Genesis 3.
 My friend Larry Osborne recently reminded me and some others that Adam and Eve were the very first prodigals, yet they grew up in an absolutely perfect environment with the Perfect Parent—God himself.